By Minh Alexander and Clare Sardari @SardariClare, NHS whistleblowers, 18 May 2018

 This is some of the campaign work that is taking place, and some more reasons why whistleblowers are asking for the law to be improved:

-This a short summary of an extensive report by the European Centre for Whistleblower Rights, which shows how UK whistleblowing law has fallen behind that in other countries:
+This a short summary by the European Centre for Whistleblower Rights of an extensive report by Blueprint for Free Speech, which shows how UK whistleblowing law has fallen behind that in other countries:

 If you would like to help to protect whistleblowers, please take a few minutes to look at the following brief letter.
 If you agree, please email a copy to your member of parliament.